cathayward/exquisite-corpse-stage-4-hypothetical-year/README.md

 - Github account: https://github.com/cathayward
 - Published webpage for stage 4: https://cathayward.github.io/exquisite-corpse-stage-4-hypothetical-year/

+*Quick Note: The website does take a good second or two to load so just give it a little bit and it should work :)*

 Initially I struggled to figure out an idea for this game, however through rereading Christina's notes,I was inspired by the idea of an orange sky and blue mountains.
 I decided to make a game that focuses around the ideas of climate change, and how big corporations and powerful people appear to be willingly destroying the planet without a care.

 The images were all created using the built-in AI within photoshop, and I gave it prompts that slowly killed the environment and turned the sky and mountains into the corresponding colours, creating an almost surreal image.